Underwood-Inc/idling.app__UI/README.md

 - Squashes non-unique commits
 - Pushes changes back to the PR or main branch
 - Verifies that changes were successfully pushed
+- Creates a release on GitHub with the new version and changelog
+- Uploads the CHANGELOG.md file as a release asset

 **Process:**